polar-rp/polaros/copycat.md

 /// Trampoline that reads the entry function from r12 and calls it.
-/// When the function returns, it marks the task as terminated and yields. fn task_entry_trampoline() {
+/// When the function returns, it marks the task as terminated and yields. extern "C" fn task_entry_trampoline() {
+    // Re-enable interrupts — we may have been switched to from a timer handler
+    // where interrupts were disabled.
+    x86_64::instructions::interrupts::enable();

-    // r12 contains the entry function pointer, set by Task::new let entry_fn: fn();
+    // R12 holds the function pointer (set up by Task::new) let entry_fn: fn();
     unsafe {
         core::arch::asm!("mov {}, r12", out(reg) entry_fn);
     }
     entry_fn();
-    // Task is done - mark as terminated and yield forever exit_current_task();
+    exit_current_task();
 }